muratk5n/thirdwave/en/0119/2012/04/the-third-industrial-revolution.md

 will become obsolete: you no longer need riveters when a product has no rivets.

 The revolution will affect not only how things are made, but where.
 Factories used to move to low-wage countries to curb labour costs.
-But labour costs are growing less and less important: a $499 first-generation iPad included only about $33 of manufacturing labour, of which the final assembly in China accounted for just $8.
+But labour costs are growing less and less important: a 499 dollar first-generation iPad included only about $33 of manufacturing labour, of which the final assembly in China accounted for just $8.
 Offshore production is increasingly moving back to rich countries not because Chinese wages are rising, but because companies now want to be closer to their customers so that they can respond more quickly to changes in demand [..]

 Consumers will have little difficulty adapting to the new age of better